tmastersmart/viasat/README.md

 run on a PI by calling by chron

-PHP exede-viasat.php >> /var/log/exede-viasat.log
+PHP exede.php >> /var/log/exede.log

 or

-PHP exede-viasat.php >/dev/null
+PHP exede.php >/dev/null